 To support them, we offer a range of programs and resources to help teachers forge their own personal connection with the arts while creating an interdisciplinary perspective for their students.

+In compliance with current CDC guidelines and regulations, the Gibbes is offering limited PreK-12 tours at reduced capacity.
 We’re committed to enhancing school curricula through the arts.
 Our specialized tours for PreK-12 students address key themes and ideas found in our permanent collection and special exhibitions.
 These interactive, hands-on programs encourage critical thinking and visual literacy skills while addressing South Carolina Learning Standards.
 All Title I Tri-County schools are eligible for free admission and are invited to apply for transportation funding through our Art Access program.LEARN MORE

 Prepare your class for your next visit to the Gibbes Museum of Art with materials designed for PreK-12 educators and students.
 Search our online collection database or visit HandheldArt.org for ideas.
 Use the Gibbes collection as a tool for learning, to foster in-class discussions and interdisciplinary activities that explore science, history, and language while encouraging critical thinking and visual literacy.

 The Gibbes’ professional development workshops for PreK-12 educators are a great opportunity for teachers in all disciplines to explore current exhibitions; design interdisciplinary curricula in collaboration with their peers; meet artists, scholars, and writers; and develop an individual relationship with the arts.
 Everyone who attends walks away with strategies and materials they can use in the classroom.
-For more information please contact the Education Department at 843.722.2706 x241 or email email@example.com.
+For more information please contact the Education Department at 843.722.2706 x237 or email [email protected].

-Create-A-Map works well with up to 30 students at a time.
-The interactive experience combines geography, social studies, history, art, mapping skills, and teamwork.
+Create-A-Map is our portable map-making kit with everything your students need to create a 9x12ft three-dimensional map of South Carolina on the classroom floor.
+Especially suited for grades 3 – 8, this interactive experience combines geography, social studies, history, art, mapping skills, and teamwork.
 Read more about the Create-A-Map on the museum blog.